momento00/poketwo-autocatcher/README.md

 ### Important

+* All slash commands are global and work in both DMs and servers.
 * For the best experience, ensure your Discord account has proper permissions in the channels where catching occurs.
 * Captcha solving requires a valid API key you can buy from [GraceShop](https://graceshop.mysellauth.com).
 * AI catching requires a license key obtained by contacting `momento.de`.
 * Make sure to add your Discord User ID to the `owners` array in config.js to control the bot commands.
+* Use `/token` command for mass token management (up to 25 tokens at once).

 ## Contributing